Lucas-L12/Verilog-Projects/README.md

 # Verilog Projects

-A collection of digital design projects implemented in Verilog, focused on learning and applying hardware design concepts such as:
+A collection of digital design projects implemented in Verilog/SystemVerilog, focused on learning and applying hardware design concepts such as:

 - Finite State Machines (FSM)
 - FSMD architectures